 Readings.
 Only readings from the Bible are permitted, no other poetry or prose is allowed.

 Account of the life.
 A short account of the life of the person who has died is permitted but subject to fairly strict rules.
 If it is done, it should be short, typed out, checked by the priest beforehand and be objective.
 Attempts at humour or oratory are out of place in a church; they are much more suitable in an informal setting after the funeral.

 The Sacrament of the sick, or extreme unction, is the anointing of someone who is near death, or who has an illness from which they are likely to die.
 The priest should be called while the person is still conscious, if possible.
-The priest cannot anoint someone who is actually dead, but if there is any doubt, the priest should be called.
+The priest cannot anoint someone who has already died, but if there is any doubt, the priest should be called.

 The Sacrament of anointing has two main purposes, to prepare someone spiritually for death, or to help them recover if that is the will of God.
 I have known from personal experience people very close to death who have recovered after the anointing.